 Working from home is not all fun and games.
 It is actually not that different from the office, except, it might be worse!
 Your employers expect you to attend the regular Zoom meetings, give reports, meet deadlines, and bring in results.
 You have to do all this while struggling to cope with the stress and anxiety caused by the ongoing pandemic.

 On top of having to deal with that, if you are a parent, you have the added burden and distraction of family and kids at home.
-All this can become overwhelming for someone.
+All this can become overwhelming for you and affect your productivity while working from home.
 Unfortunately, many people turn to food to cope with the pressure and stress of having so many responsibilities and these could lead to pandemic weight gain while working from home.

 You eat when frustrated by a difficult task at work.
 You eat when you switch on the TV, and they are just showing news about the increase in the numbers of those infected by the coronavirus.
 You turn to your comfort food when your family tries your patience.
 Emotional eating becomes an escape from all these stressful situations as you try to maintain a work-life balance leading to pandemic weight gain.

-Related Article: Emotional Eating: How to Stop Eating Your Feelings
+Related Article: Emotional Eating: Types and How to Stop It Forever

 - Social Influences